-Despite the same top two as last time, the 57th Olympia in Orlando on October 8-9 was a changing of the guard.
+Despite the same top two as last time, the 57th Olympia in Orlando, Florida, on October 8-9 was a changing of the guard.
 Not only was 2008 Mr. O Dexter Jackson not on stage for only the second time since the ’90s, but 7-time Mr. O Phil Heath was also in street clothes (dishing an alternate YouTube commentary).
 The Blade has retired.
 Has the Gift also hung up his trunks?
-Together, those two legends had competed in 33 Olympias (a record 21 for Jackson, 12 for Heath).
+Together, those two legends had competed in 33 Mr. Olympias (a record 21 for Jackson, 12 for Heath).
 On the other end of the spectrum, 27-year-old Nick Walker was competing in his first, two weeks after winning the Arnold Classic.
 It was the second Olympia for 29-year-old Hunter Labrada, but, like Walker, it was only his fourth pro show and second pro year.
 As the saying goes, the Olympia is where legends are made.

 This Olympia wasn’t just younger.
 It was more international.
-Before two competitors couldn’t make it to the U.S., the lineup featured twice as many non-U.S. competitors (12) as American (6), and zero trained in California.
+Before two competitors couldn’t make it to the United States, the lineup featured twice as many non-U.S. competitors (12) as American (6), and zero trained in California.
 By contrast, 20 years ago, all but three of the 21 competitors lived in the USA, over half trained in Southern California, and the highest foreign finisher was 14th.
-As the world grew connected via the Net, it grew smaller, too.
+As the world grew connected via the internet, it grew smaller, too.
 With social media you can publicize yourself from anywhere, and the popularity of bodybuilding has exploded in the Middle East and beyond.

 This looked like a three-man contest between Choopan, Ramy, and Curry, with the judges never moving the competitors.
-Choopan brought the best conditioning, and his front and rear lat spreads were arguably the best in the show.
-Ramy was off, but he looked better from the back.
-Curry was winning poses, starting with the front double biceps.
+Hadi Choopan brought the best conditioning, and his front and rear lat spreads were arguably the best in the show.
+Big Ramy was off, but he looked better from the back.
+Brandon Curry was winning poses, starting with the front double biceps.

 Let’s take a quick look at the third callout, which replaced Ramy and Curry with Iain Valliere and Justin Rodriguez.
 It showed once again that Choopan was very on.
 Look at the Iranian dominating the front lat spread in this group.
 Alas, he was destined for third in this contest, like two years ago; and, like that year, he was again the People’s Champ (voted on by spectators).